jahilldev/astro-auto-load/README.md

 ## The Solution

-`astro-auto-load` lets you define `load` functions directly in your components.
+`astro-auto-load` lets you define `loader` functions directly in your components.
 The integration:

 ✅ **Collects all loaders** before rendering
 ✅ **Runs them in parallel** (no waterfalls)